Pathfinder

 Based on research, we identified that users wanted a platform that would offer a lot more information about an industry or career path beyond required hard skills.

-To address this gap, we introduced Stories, a feature that showcases testimonials from professionals, offering firsthand insights into their careers and industries.
+To address this gap, we developed Stories, a feature that showcases testimonials from professionals, offering firsthand insights into their careers and industries.

 Discover Stories